 Is The GE Profile Opal Countertop Nugget Ice Maker Worth It?

-It is hard to tell you that a $600 ice maker is “worth it,” (worth it means so many different things to everyone!!!) but I really love mine.
+It is hard to tell you that a $600 ice maker is “worth it,” (worth it means so many different things to everyone!!!) but I really love my GE Profile Opal Nugget Ice Maker.
 To me it’s worth it.
 Worth the cost, worth the time spent cleaning, worth the counter space.
 I definitely recommend waiting til there is a sale… (there usually is on Amazon Prime Day!) but if you can afford it and you love pebble ice (and cocktails!)
 I think you will really love this machine.